 It has also been compared to the USS Lewis B. Puller (ESB-3) design, which is much bigger still and has special facilities for hovercraft.
 The LSS is closer in every respect to MV C Ocean Trader.

-- Forth Point Class sealift ships are in service with the Royal Fleet Axillary
+- Four Point Class sealift ships support the Royal Navy

 - MV C Ocean Trader after conversion, note the hangars (photo by David Kozdron)